apache/beam/learning/prompts/documentation-lookup-nolinks/49_container_environments.md

 docker push "${IMAGE_NAME}:${TAG}"
 ```

-4. Verify the images you built were created by running `docker images`.
+4. Verify the image you built was created by running `docker images`.

 ***C. Modify an Existing Container Image:***

 This method is used when users start from an existing image and configure it to be compatible with Apache Beam runners.

-1. Use a [multi-stage build process](https://docs.docker.com/develop/develop-images/multistage-build/) to copy necessary artifacts from a default Apache Beam base image to build your custom container image:
+1. Use a multi-stage build process to copy necessary artifacts from a default Apache Beam base image to build your custom container image:

 ```Dockerfile
 FROM python:3.11-bookworm